-Hühnerfrikassee: A crazy velvety-lemony-delicious German chicken stew recipe that’s made in about an hour with the help of your Instant Pot!
-It’s served with steamed rice to soak up all that sauce, and seriously leaves you with the best kind of leftovers.
+Hühnerfrikassee is a crazy velvety-lemony-delicious German chicken stew that's ready to hit the dinner table in just about an hour!
+It's served with steamed rice to soak up all that sauce, and seriously leaves you with the best kind of leftovers.
 Perfect to make ahead and freeze for days filled with snow or rain.

 How Long To Cook Whole Chicken In Instant Pot

 I had the same question when making my chicken for Hühnerfrikassee.
 It took me a bit of experimenting to find out that my small, 3-pound chicken took 40 minutes from frozen to fall-off-the-bone tender (crazy!).
 I have the 6-quart Instant Pot by the way and I don't use it often enough because, to be honest, it can be a bit intimidating not knowing how long to cook things for.
 I found a good cooking time chart on ifoodreal that I am reposting here for you for the most popular Instant Pot sizes (she is posting more suggestions for smaller versions of this pressure cooker on her post).

 - 3 lbs whole chicken – 50 minutes for frozen (18 minutes for fresh)

 - 4 lbs whole chicken – 60 minutes for frozen (24 minutes for fresh)

 - 5 lbs whole chicken – 70 minutes for frozen (30 minutes for fresh)

 - 4 lbs whole chicken – 40 minutes for frozen (18 minutes for fresh)

 - 5 lbs whole chicken – 50 minutes for frozen (24 minutes for fresh)